DinoChiesa/get-gcp-access-token/README.md

 is implemented, but I feel confident that gcloud invokes the same endpoints these example programs use, to get tokens.

-Initially the examples will use nodejs and the builtin `https` module.
+Currently the examples use nodejs and dotnet.
+They do not rely on the Google-provided client libraries, just to make a point that you don't actually need those client libraries.
 I may add more examples later, maybe other languages and so on, as time permits.

 I hope the code here will be valuable in two ways: